 Pursuant to the PRC Labor Contract Law and its amendments, dispatched employees are intended to be a supplementary form of employment and shall only apply to provisional, auxiliary or substitutive positions, and the fundamental form should be direct employment by enterprises and organizations that require employees.
 It is expressly stated that the number of dispatched employees an employer uses may not exceed a "certain percentage" of its total labor force.
-The Interim Provisions on Labor Dispatch which came into force on March 1, 2014, further set such percentage at 10% and provide a two-year transitional period for compliance with such requirement.
+The Interim Provisions on Labor Dispatch effective March 2014, further set such percentage at 10% and provide a two-year transitional period for compliance with such requirement.
 Failure to comply with these requirements may result in orders of rectification and imposition of fines.
 See "Item 3.
-Key Information-D. Risk Factors-Risks Related to Our Business-Increases in labor costs in the PRC may adversely affect our business and our profitability."
+Key Information-D. Risk Factors-Risks Related to Our Business-Increases in labor costs in China may adversely affect our business and our profitability".